1 (Beatles album)

-1 is a compilation album of the English rock band the Beatles, originally released on 13 November 2000.
+1 is a greatest hits album of the British rock band the Beatles, originally released on 13 November 2000.
 The album features virtually every number-one single the band achieved in the United Kingdom or United States from 1962 to 1970.
-Issued on the 30th anniversary of the band's break-up, it was their first compilation available on only one CD.
+Issued on the 30th anniversary of the band's break-up, it was their first compilation album available on only one CD.
 1 was a commercial success and topped charts worldwide.
 It has sold over 31 million copies.

-Since Nielsen SoundScan began tracking US album sales in January 1991, 1 is the fourth best-selling album in the US, the best-selling album of the 2000s decade in the US, as well as the best-selling album of the decade worldwide.
+Since Nielsen SoundScan began tracking US album sales in January 1991, 1 is the fourth-best-selling album in the US, the best-selling album of the 2000s decade in the US, as well as the best-selling album of the decade worldwide.

 1 was remastered and reissued in September 2011.
 It was remixed and reissued again in several different deluxe editions in November 2015, the most comprehensive of which is a three-disc set entitled 1+, which includes video discs of Beatles promotional films.

-As of June 2015, 1 was the sixth best-selling album of the 21st century in the UK, having sold over 3.1 million copies.
+As of June 2015, 1 was the sixth-best-selling album of the 21st century in the UK, having sold over 3.1 million copies.

+1 is the last Beatles album released during George Harrison's lifetime, as he died on 29 November 2001, just over one year after 1 was released.